-Wearable fitness trackers, such as Fitbit, Garmin and Microsoft band are becoming increasingly popular and inexpensive coming in different shapes and sizes with different types of functionality.
-Though there are many fitness trackers available in the market nowadays, they are designed to support cardio-aerobic exercises with little qualitative feedback for weight training.
+Wearable fitness trackers, such as Fitbit, Garmin and Microsoft band, are becoming increasingly popular and inexpensive, coming in different shapes and sizes with different types of functionality.
+Though there are many fitness trackers available on the market today, these are mostly designed to support cardio-aerobic exercises with little qualitative feedback for weight training.

-In this project, the research team will explore how wearable technology can support weight lifters in analysing and improving their technique and performance.
+In this project, the research team is exploring how wearable technology can support weight lifters in analysing and improving their technique and performance.
 Incorrect technique is a major cause of injuries among weight lifters, with the potential for life-long impacts.
-By offering weight trainers a way to evaluate their performance, we can not only prevent injury, but also direct users into maximizing the effectiveness of their time at the gym.
+By offering weight trainers a way to evaluate their performance, we can not only prevent injury, but also direct trainers into maximizing the effectiveness of their time at the gym.
 This is crucial for ensuring safe and optimal outcomes.
 The challenge, however, is in identifying the exercise a weight trainer is undertaking, and evaluating their performance of that exercise.
-To address this, the researchers aim to develop human motion models (e.g. how a weight lifting exercise should be executed in terms of the movement on the joints of the body) based on written descriptions (e.g. the exercise instructions on a weight lifting book).
-The team will also develop data visualization tools for weight lifters and trainers to evaluate performances.
+To address this, we are designing novel methods to analyse human movements (eg: how a weight lifting exercise is executed in terms of the movement of the joints of the body) from motion sensors worn by the trainer.
+The outcome will be a guidance system that will warn, assist and advise trainers to maintain proper technique.

-This project will also explore how technology can support and motivate users at the gym.
+This project is also exploring how technology can support and motivate users at the gym.
 Given the worldwide obesity epidemic, motivating people to exercise remains a significant challenge with the potential to substantially improve their quality of life.
 Through this project, we will employ insights from fields such as gamification, collaborative systems and social psychology to design systems that motivate people to work out and maintain their exercise routine.

 Yousef Kowsar, PhD Candidate, Microsoft Research Centre for SocialNUI, University of Melbourne

 Masud Moshtaghi, Research Fellow, Dept of Computing and Information Systems, University of Melbourne

 Lars Kulik, Professor, Dept of Computing and Information Systems, University of Melbourne

 Chris Leckie, Professor, Dept of Computing and Information Systems, University of Melbourne

 Eduardo Oliveira, Research Fellow, Melbourne Centre for the Study of Higher Education, University of Melbourne